Not All Features Are Created Equal

 Linear Probes

-Ridge regression probes hit 97-98% R² across all action dimensions.
-We validate this with a projection operator test: projecting out the probe direction drops R² to 0%, confirming those directions actually matter for action prediction.
+Ridge regression probes achieve 97-98% R² across all action dimensions.
+A projection operator test confirms causality: projecting out the probe direction drops R² to 0%.

 Counterfactual Prompting

-We test language grounding with 6 prompt variations across Pi0.5 (3,396+ episodes, ANOVA p = 0.25), SmolVLA (MetaWorld, 4 difficulty levels), and X-VLA (LIBERO + SimplerEnv): baseline, null (empty string), negation ("don't move"), motor commands, object swap, and temporal switches.
-The models mostly ignore language, though SmolVLA shows some sensitivity on harder tasks.
+We test language grounding with 6 prompt variations across Pi0.5 (3,396+ episodes, ANOVA p = 0.25), SmolVLA (MetaWorld, 4 difficulty levels), and X-VLA (LIBERO + SimplerEnv): baseline, null (empty string), negation, motor commands, object swap, and temporal switches.

 Results